xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/build-and-deploy/digest.md

-This page serves as an introduction to building and deploying SvelteKit applications.
-It covers the process of preparing your application for production and deploying it to various hosting platforms.
+This page serves as an index/overview for build and deployment documentation in SvelteKit.
+It appears to be a structural page that organizes related documentation topics rather than containing detailed technical content itself.